julisa-dk/Hoverboard/README.md

 14. Create the function removeColor()
 15. For the element can be posible to choise random color from array.
 For this create new const 'colors'.
 16. Create function getRandomColor()
 17. Set function getRandomColor into the function setColor() and send the parameter 'color'
+18. Set nice colors into array
+19. Add in app.js the volume effect to the colors of the squares by boxShadow style
+20. Add boxShadow into the function removeColor for delete borders of the squares
+21. For creating more volume effect add the css into the boxShadow - 0 0 10px ${color}